redis/docs/content/develop/ai/index.md

 - operate
 - rs
 - rc
-description: An overivew of the Redis for AI documentation
+description: An overview of the Redis for AI documentation
 linkTitle: Redis for AI
 weight: 40
 ---